-Budgeted cost: £300 (based on 12 hours Spring term)
+Budgeted cost: £ 675 + 1:1 support cost - currently budgeted at £28,938.89

-Activity Evidence that supports this approach After-school tutoring for pupils WTS, particularly in mathematics Tailored support and intervention led by the class teacher has proven successful in the past.
-1, 5

-Pupil Premium children targeted for extra intervention and support within Structured interventions (as recommended by EEF) have improved pupil academic outcomes in the past 1, 2, 3 lessons •
+Activity Evidence that supports this approach Challenge number(s) addressed After-school tutoring for pupils WTS, particularly in mathematics Tailored support and intervention led by the class teacher has proven successful in the past.
+1, 5 Pupil Premium children targeted for extra intervention and support within lessons Structured interventions (as recommended by EEF) have improved pupil academic outcomes in the past 1, 2, 3 One to one support to ensure safety of individual pupils, peers and staff and to provide a bespoke curriculum with reduced demands and motivational activities.
+One to one support has been recommended by all outside agencies as the best way to support these children, ensure safety and provide the best opportunity for success in school.
+1, 2, 3, 4